Equilibrium states for hyperbolic potentials via inducing schemes: Introduction

 The theory of equilibrium states on dynamical systems was firstly developed by Sinai, Ruelle and Bowen in the sixties and seventies.
 It was based on applications of techniques of Statistical Mechanics to smooth dynamics.
 Given a continuous map $f: M \to M$ on a compact metric space $M$ and a continuous potential $\phi : M \to \mathbb{R}$, an {\textit{equilibrium state}} is an invariant measure that satisfies a variational principle, that is, a measure $\mu$ such that

 where $\mathcal{M}_{f}(M)$ is the set of $f$-invariant probabilities on $M$ and $h_{\eta}(f)$ is the so-called metric entropy of $\eta$.

 In the context of uniform hyperbolicity, which includes uniformly expanding maps, equilibrium states do exist and are unique if the potential is H\"older continuous and the map is transitive.
-In addition, the theory for finite shifts was developed and used to achieve the results for smooth dynamics.

-Beyond uniform hyperbolicity, the theory is still far from complete.
-It was studied by several authors, including Bruin, Keller, Demers, Li, Rivera-Letelier, Iommi and Todd \cite{BT,BK,DT,IT1,IT2,LRL} for interval maps; Denker and Urbanski \cite{DU} for rational maps; Leplaideur, Oliveira and Rios \cite{LOR} for partially hyperbolic horseshoes; Buzzi, Sarig and Yuri \cite{BS,Y}, for countable Markov shifts and for piecewise expanding maps in one and higher dimensions.
+Beyond uniform hyperbolicity, the theory is still far from complete and was studied by several authors, including Bruin, Keller, Demers, Li, Rivera-Letelier, Iommi and Todd \cite{BT,BK,DT,IT1,IT2,LRL} for interval maps; Denker and Urbanski \cite{DU} for rational maps; Leplaideur, Oliveira and Rios \cite{LOR} for partially hyperbolic horseshoes; Buzzi, Sarig and Yuri \cite{BS,Y}, for countable Markov shifts and for piecewise expanding maps in one and higher dimensions.
 For local diffeomorphisms with some kind of non-uniform expansion, there are results due to Oliveira \cite{O}; Arbieto, Matheus and Oliveira \cite{AMO}; Varandas and Viana \cite{VV}.
 All of whom proved the existence and uniqueness of equilibrium states for potentials with low oscillation.
 Also, for this type of maps, Ramos and Viana \cite{RV} proved it for potentials so-called {\textit{hyperbolic}}, which includes the previous ones.
 The hyperbolicity of the potential is characterized by the fact that the pressure emanates from the hyperbolic region.

-Our result is similar to \cite{RV}, but for maps allowing critical points.
+The conclusion of our main result is similar to that of \cite{RV}, but while the results in~\cite{RV} are specific to local homeomorphisms, we allow transformations with critical sets.
 Our strategy is completely different, since we do not use the analytical approach of the transfer operator in order to obtain conformal measures.
-We use results on countable Markov shifts by Sarig for the ``coded'' dynamics in inducing schemes constructed by Pinheiro in \cite{Pi1}, where a Markov structure is constructed.
-We prove that there exist finitely many ergodic equilibrium states that are expanding measures.
+In Section~\ref{Lifted}, we use results on countable Markov shifts by Sarig for the ``coded'' dynamics in inducing schemes given by Pinheiro in~\cite{Pi1}, where a Markov structure is constructed.
+By using such a structure, we lift ergodic probabilities which have pressure close to the topological pressure of the original map (the hyperbolicity of the potential help us to prove that such probabilities are expanding measures) and use the thermodynamic formalism for shifts to obtain a unique equilibrium state for the associated shift map.
+In Section~\ref{finiteness}, we prove that the inducing time is integrable, in order to project the equilibrium state for the shift map to the original system.
+The Abramov's formula guarantees that the projected probability is an equilibrium state.
+We prove that there exist finitely many ergodic equilibrium states that are expanding measures by using the fact that there exists at most a unique equilibrium state for each inducing scheme and that they are finitely many in the Markov structure.

-From now and on, we proceed with definitions and statements.
-We begin by defining non-uniformly expanding maps in a non-differentiable context.